developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

 We are now ready to run a bunch of [Ansible] playbook tasks to configure our server.

-Note that this is a Fedora machine and we will mostly use `dnf` for package installation.
-We care little to none about portability, e.g., to use `package`!
+Note that this is a Fedora machine and we will mostly use `ansible.builtin.package` for package installation.
+We care little to none about portability, e.g., to use `ansible.builtin.package`!

 While working for the codes for this blog post, I slowly fell in love with how Fedora works with packages. :heart_eyes: